Working with Shapes in PowerPoint

 - Choose the shape you want.

-- Click and drag on the slide to draw it.
+- Click and drag on the slide to draw the shape.

 Modifying Shapes

-You can also align, order, and group shapes for better slide layout.
+You can also align, order, and group shapes to create a clean slide layout.

 Formatting Shapes